CeFi Lending

 Wirex

-• Established company: Operating since 2015
+• Operating history: In business since 2015

-• Crypto savings rates tend to be lower than dedicated lending platforms
+• Lower rates than dedicated lending platforms

 DeFi Alternatives: Eliminate Centralized Counterparty Risk